JeffeyChou/jeffeychou.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a junior student with a background in Mathematics, Physics, and artificial intelligence, passionate about ensuring explainable AI.
-I am now seeking opportunities to contribute technical or theoretical expertise in interdisciplinary research in artificial intelligence as an intern, building a solid foundation for my future career as a research professor.
+I am now seeking opportunities to contribute technical or theoretical expertise in interdisciplinary research in artificial intelligence as an intern, building a solid foundation for my future career as a research faculty.
 {style="text-align: justify;"}